 Things to do in Cornwall this Christmas

-Cornwall Christmas Fair — 10-11 November
+Cornwall Christmas Fair at The Eden Project — 23-24 November

-Fowey Christmas Market — 26-28 November
+Fowey Christmas Market — 2-4 December

-Fowey is a pretty special place at any time of the year, but over one weekend in November Christmas fever takes hold, with throngs of visitors descending on the town for the Fowey Christmas Market (pictured) to browse the stalls of over 200 traders, sip mulled wine and enjoy the festive soundtrack from choirs and brass bands dotted around the town.
+Fowey is a pretty special place at any time of the year, but over one weekend in November Christmas fever takes hold, with throngs of visitors descending on the town for the Fowey Christmas Market to browse the stalls of over 200 traders, sip mulled wine and enjoy the festive soundtrack from choirs and brass bands dotted around the town.
 Celebrations kick off on Friday evening with the arrival of Santa by tugboat, Fowey Town Band leads a lantern parade through the town, and there are fireworks and late-night shopping at all the town’s indies.

 No need to trek to the Alps in search of snow this winter.
 Throughout December, the tunnels under the Shipwreck Treasure Museum — once used to transport China clay onto ships in Charlestown’s harbour — will be lit up by thousands of lights, transforming the network of tunnels into a magical polar Arctic wonderland, with frozen waterfalls, icebergs, ice caves – and snowstorms.